njfamirm/blog/site/en/blog/ai-vs-human-brain.md

 This comparison reveals why AI is extraordinary at tasks like processing vast amounts of information, generating creative content, and recognizing complex patterns across domains.
 Yet it also explains why AI struggles with common sense, physical reasoning, and tasks that require genuine understanding of lived experience.

 You bring meaning, context, and embodied comprehension to every interaction.
 AI offers incredible speed, computational power, and access to patterns across human knowledge that no individual could ever master.
 The real magic happens when we stop asking whether AI thinks like us, and start leveraging these complementary strengths—using AI as a powerful thinking partner while contributing the uniquely human elements of wisdom, judgment, and genuine understanding.

+> **Inspiration**: The core ideas for this article were inspired by this excellent video that explores similar concepts about AI and human cognition: [AI vs Human Thinking: How Large Language Models Really Work](https://www.youtube.com/watch?v=-ovM0daP6bw).